MVSS CONSTITUTION AND BYLAWS

 ARTICLE III – MEMBERSHIP

-- Membership of this Society shall be limited to physicians of good professional standing, who have a major interest and an active practice in vascular surgery and/or endovascular intervention, and who are certified by the American Board of Surgery in Vascular Surgery.
+- Membership of this Society shall be limited to physicians of good professional standing, who have a major interest and an active practice in vascular surgery and/or endovascular intervention, as demonstrated by case logs, contributions to vascular education and/or research, or participation in regional or local vascular societies.
+He or she should be certified by the American Board of Surgery or the American Board of Osteopathic Surgery in Vascular Surgery.
 In select cases, equivalent training may be substituted for formal certification.

-- There shall be five types of Society Affiliations: Candidate, Associate, Active Members, Senior Members, and Honorary Members.
+- There shall be six types of Society Affiliations: Active Members, Associate, Candidate, Medical Student, Senior Members and Honorary Members.

 - The Candidate group shall consist of individuals who are in a Surgery residency training program or are currently in or have completed a Vascular Surgery residency or fellowship training program.
 Individuals who have completed an approved Vascular Surgery residency or fellowship may remain in the Candidate group as long as they are board eligible, but not yet certified.
 Individuals in the Candidate Group shall have no voting privileges, are not eligible for election as officers and are not subject to assessment for dues.